-Three generations in, and the Samsung Galaxy Z Fold 3 is the best foldable smartphone Samsung (or anyone else) has ever produced.
-It improves on the durability of the Z Fold 2, offering IPX8 water resistance, Gorilla Glass Victus, and “sweeper” bristles inside the hinge to keep out dust and increase the phone’s longevity.
-It’s also an excellent all-around device, boasting a Qualcomm Snapdragon 888 processor and a versatile triple-lens rear camera system.
-On top of this, it does indeed fold out, making it great for multitasking and productivity, watching TV and media, and impressing your friends.
+Three generations in, and the Samsung Galaxy Z Fold 3 is the best foldable smartphone Samsung (or anyone else) has crafted.
+It improves on the durability of the Z Fold 2, offering IPX8 water resistance, Gorilla Glass Victus, and "sweeper" bristles inside the hinge to keep out dust and increase the phone's longevity.
+It's also an excellent all-around device in its own right, boasting a Qualcomm Snapdragon 888 processor and a versatile triple-lens rear camera system.
+On top of this, the folding display is enormous, making it great for multitasking and productivity, watching TV and media, and impressing your friends.

 A number of users on Samsung’s Community forum have noted that, when trying to take a selfie in the Camera app, they don’t see the Dual Screen button.
 This is normally situated in the top-right of the main (folding) screen and allows the user to see a preview of their selfie on the cover screen as well, allowing them to take a selfie with the more powerful rear camera.
 However, on occasion, you may notice that it isn’t there for you to tap.